songhokun/1DV607-HT16/Workshop2_Grade2/readme.md

 If you want to execute the programme, run ConsoleMain or GUI_Main inside /src/main.
 We store information in Members.txt and Boats.txt inside the project directory (default project path of IDE).

-Should you have questions contact to
+Should you have questions contact to either,
-  Sarpreet Singh Buttar sb223ce [at] student.lnu.se
+1. Sarpreet Singh Buttar sb223ce [at] student.lnu.se
-  Songho Lee sl222xk [at] student.lnu.se
+2. Songho Lee sl222xk [at] student.lnu.se

 Enjoy the programme!